mlcourses/lab-2-blog-post-group6_cs281/post.md

 ### Testing
 ##### Testing sum S circuit:
-Now that we finished wiring the sum S circuit, it should works as our truth table.
+Now that we have finished wiring the sum S circuit, it should work as seen in our truth table.
 For example, when we turned both S1, S2, and S8 off (A=0, B=0, Cin=0), the LED should light up green meaning the power is at LOW.

 [Sum S circuit demo](https://drive.google.com/file/d/1tvZiMgMJUY0FSE2oHpqN_bs1qNKzNJHK/view?usp=share_link)